Closed

 Ontario Energy Board (ON)

-Hydro Ottawa is asking the Ontario Energy Board to approve new electricity distribution rates for 2026 through 2030.
-This is a "custom incentive regulation" application, meaning the utility wants to set rates based on a multi-year plan rather than...
+Oshawa PUC Networks is asking the Ontario Energy Board to approve new electricity distribution rates for 2026.
+This is a cost-of-service application, meaning the utility must justify its costs to set rates.
+The case is in an advanced stage with...

 Regulations & Permits